lxsmnsyc/solid-labels/packages/core/README.md

 }
 ```

-**NOTE**: You don't have to use this if you're using Vite or Rollup plugins
+[!INFO]: You don't have to use this if you're using Vite or Rollup plugins

 ## Integrations